Code141/npmC141/README.md

   maxDeepness={10};
 />
 ```
-If you don't provide a drawer, the printer will use his own standard built-in drawer, who print for you components stylised as :
+If you don't provide a drawer, the printer will use his own standard built-in drawer.
+Here an example of standard built-in drawer render :

 ![Alt text](/images/print.jpg?raw=true "Title")